antononcube/fastcampus-lectures/LecturePlans/Quantile-Regression-lecture-movies-abstracts.md

   - See the YouTube videos by me on QR:

-- How my work can on QR be found?
+- How to find author's work on QR?

   - [GitHub repository](https://github.com/antononcube)